Around the World with a Painter: Frederic Edwin Church’s Travels

 El Khasne, Petra is perhaps an uncharacteristic painting for Frederic Edwin Church, but it is one of my favorites.
 It’s also a good one to end our trip with, because it points back home.
 This painting hangs over the fireplace at Olana, Church’s house-turned-museum in Hudson, New York.

-Traveling around the world is nice, but so is returning home afterwards.
+Traveling around the world is nice, but so is returning home afterward.
 For Frederic Edwin Church, home was Olana in Hudson, New York.
-Church designed the house and grounds at Olana himself, and he pulled inspiration from all of his travels.
+Church designed the house and the grounds himself, and he took inspiration from all of his travels.
 Many people consider Olana to be his greatest landscape composition ever.
 It’s a real-life version of the work he usually did with his paintbrush.
 It must have been a delightful place to return home to, although it wasn’t built until after Church’s last major voyage.
 Now a museum, Olana is certainly a delightful place to visit today.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.